Information for Families

 Local Residency Preference

-I have a permanent physical residence within City limits of Bowling Green with a current Picture ID or Driver’s License and one (1) of the following documents with the same address:
+I have a permanent physical residence within the City limits of Bowling Green and have one (1) of the following documents with the same address:

 - Utility bill issued within 30 days (electric, gas, water, sewer, trash, telephone, or cable/satellite), or